What is a Secured Credit Card in Canada?

 You can start rebuilding your credit rating and improve your credit score if you use a credit card that is secured.

-When you use a secured credit card the credit company Peoples Trust will report the payments you make each month which helps rebuild your credit as you make regular payments over time.
+When you use your card the issuing company Peoples Trust will report the payments you make each month which helps rebuild your credit as you make regular payments over time.